quentinmdl/rest-api-movies/README.md

 ### Installation

 1. Clone the repository to your local machine.
-2. Run `composer install` to install the dependencies.
+2. Run `composer install` and `npm i` to install the dependencies.
 3. Copy `.env.example` to `.env` and configure your database.
 4. Run `php artisan key:generate` to generate the application key.
 5. Run `docker compose up` to start the database.
-6. Run `php artisan migrate:refresh --seed` to create the database tables and seed data.
+6. Run `php artisan migrate:refresh --seed` to create the database tables and seed fake data.
 7. Run `php artisan serve` to start the development server.

 ### Usage